react-epfl/padoc-lib/README.md

 ...
 [MHConfig getSingleton]. ...
 ```
-The parameter names follow the format <layerParameterName> and are (in parenthesis the default value):
+The parameter names follow the format *layerParameterName* and are (in parenthesis the default value):

 * *linkHeartbeatSendDelay* (1): number of seconds after which a new heartbeat message is sent.
 * *linkMaxHeartbeatFails* (5); number of heartbeat message check failures after which a disconnection
 notification is triggered.

 * *linkDatagramSendDelay* (10): number of milliseconds after which a new bufferized datagram is sent.
-* *linkMaxDatagramSize* (5000): max size of a datagram before it is cut into chunks.
+* *linkMaxDatagramSize* (5000): max size of a datagram.
+Larger datagrams are cut into chunks.
-* *linkBackgroundDatagramSendDelay* (20): number of milliseconds after which a new message burrerized because
+* *linkBackgroundDatagramSendDelay* (20): number of milliseconds after which a new burrerized datagram (because
-of a background disconnection is sent.
+of a background disconnection) is sent.

 * *netFloodingPacketTTL* (100): ttl of a packet using the Flooding algorithm.